Laragervaise/Bug-s-Life/README.md

 # Bug-s-Life
-Makde during the first at EPFL, it's a game based on simulations.
-Code in C and C++
+Coded in C and C++ during my first year in micrptechnology at EPFL, it's a game based on simulations.